Contractual provisions relating to time: Time at large

-The case of Holme v Guppy (1838) confirms that "if the party be prevented by the refusal of the other contracting party from completing the contract within the time limited he is not liable in law for the default".
+The case of Holme v Guppy (1838) confirms the "prevention principle", which states that "if the party be prevented by the refusal of the other contracting party from completing the contract within the time limited he is not liable in law for the default".

-Where time is "at large", the contractor's obligation is to complete within a reasonable time.
+Where time is "at large", there is an implied term obliging the contractor to complete the work within a reasonable time.
 The facts of the case will determine what is a reasonable time.
-Bellhouse and Cowan note that most forms of contract now have "adequate extension of time procedures", so has become difficult to argue that an "at large" situation has arisen in most situations.
+It is generally agreed that it is not in the interests of either an employer or a contractor to move into time being "at large", and Bellhouse and Cowan note that most forms of contract now have "adequate extension of time procedures", so it has become difficult to argue that an "at large" situation has arisen in most situations.

 "The principle in Bramall & Ogden" (referring to the case of Bramall & Ogden v Sheffield City Council (1983) 29 BLR 73) established that confused legal drafting can give rise to a situation where time is "at large" due to the absence of agreement on contractual time for performance.
 In this case, Sheffield had contracted for the construction of 123 houses, which were completed on various dates.
 The contract provided for liquidated damages applicable on the number of houses incomplete, and stated a date for completion as 6 December 1976.
 The contract did not provide for sectional completion and the court held that the sectional basis on which the liquidated damages clause was to operate was inconsistent with the single end-date for anticipated completion, meaning that Sheffield were unable to enforce a damages claim for delay.

+In Bruno Zornow (Builders) Ltd v Beechcroft Developments (1990), a contract which originally provided for a project's "preliminary works" was later extended to include further works measured against an agreed work programme.
+The preliminary works had a clear and binding deadline but this was not amended to take account of the further works.
+The court was required to determine whether "time at large" applied for the further works, subject only to an implied term that it be finished within a reasonable time, or that a contractual date for completion was to be implied.
+The court held the date which both parties had in mind for the completion of the whole project when the first tender was submitted, as amended by subsequent architect extensions, should apply as the contractual completion date.

 "Time at large" arguments may also be utilised in a civil law context.

+Extension of time

+Standard form contracts such as the Joint Contracts Tribunal (JCT) contract and the New Engineering Contract (NEC) family include various mechanisms for extending contracts to account for delay but still retain the need for the works to be completed by an agreed date.